 DM v East Sussex NHS Trust

-Represented the Claimant in an unfair dismissal claim involving the dismissal of a porter by an NHS Trust following allegations that he had sexually assaulted a patient.
-ET ordered reinstatement of the Claimant and awarded a sum for payment that the Claimant would have received but for his dismissal.
+Represented the claimant in an unfair dismissal claim involving the dismissal of a porter by an NHS Trust following allegations that he had sexually assaulted a patient.
+ET ordered reinstatement of the claimant and awarded a sum representing the payment that the claimant would have received but for his dismissal.
 Judgment available here.